 This entry was posted on Wednesday, March 14th, 2012 at 3:48 am.
 It is filed under Adventure Sports, Latest Blog Posts, Photography, Travel and tagged with artik 3, artistic, atlas, Canon, depth, desert, documentary, flying, gavin mcclurg, lenses, light, Lowepro, manfroto, morocco, mountains, Niviuk, paragliding, passion paragliding, photography, ports, shooting, solo, spl housings, tandem, toby colombe, tripod, video.
 You can follow any responses to this entry through the RSS 2.0 feed.

-Jody MacDonald is an award winning adventure sport and documentary style photographer.
-For the last 5 years she was the resident photographer on a 60 foot catamaran on a global kiteboarding, paragliding, surfing expedition to explore the wildest corners of the planet.
-You can see her images in many international publications such as National Geographic, Red Bull, Outside, BBC, Islands, and Men's Journal among others.
+Jody MacDonald is an award winning adventure sport and documentary photographer.
+From 2006-2011 she was the resident photographer on a 60 foot catamaran on a global kiteboarding, paragliding, surfing expedition to explore the wildest corners of the planet.
+You can see her images in many international publications such as National Geographic, Red Bull, Outside, BBC, Patagonia, Islands, and Men's Journal among others.